 HubSpot has a wide range of features—and not just for marketing.
 They also have platforms for sales and customer service teams.
 All three platforms inside HubSpot are stacked with useful integrations and tools to save companies time through automation.
 Features like domain hosting (for one URL) and social media scheduler are huge perks if you’re looking to have your entire team run on the same platform.
 That way it’s easy to find everything in one spot.

 However, such a big system comes at a cost.
 The more features and platforms you want to use, the more it will cost you.
 Help with data migration could cost you big time and so can adding multiple people from your team on to your platform.
 Want goals in your workflow?
 That will cost you, too.

-If you want impactful features like lead scoring, event-based segmentation, and custom event triggers (which are all foundational features in Drip, even in our Forever Free plan) with HubSpot, expect to shell out at least $2,400 every month.
+If you want impactful features like lead scoring, event-based segmentation, and custom event triggers (which are all foundational features in Drip, from free trial to enterprise plans) with HubSpot, expect to shell out at least $2,400 every month.

 If you don’t have deep, deep (seriously deep) pockets, Drip provides a lot more flexibility when automating your email marketing.
 With customizable tags, segments, workflows, and individual timelines, Drip champions businesses looking to go above and beyond to know people.

 And the goals that make the whole experience stress-free and positive?
 That doesn’t cost extra.

 While HubSpot is trying to build an all-in-one marketing platform, the costs it passes onto its customers so they get the best parts of marketing automation are astronomical.
 Marketing automation is the sun of Drip’s solar system, and we would never charge more for the features that help you the most.

 Your support options are also wider with Drip’s support chat and Facebook communities.
 If you’re ready to be part of a community dedicated to your business’ success, Drip is ready for you to join up.